 Students may work at BW-TV for credit by working as photographers, reporters, directors, producers, etc. as approved by the station management and the instructor.
 This course is graded.
-Three credit hours

 BMC 220F FILM HISTORY

 Prerequisite: BMC 107F, or registration with instructor's approval only.